 The followings are the proceedings of the Kandyan cultural show.

-Magul Bera (Ceremonial Drum) the beginning of Kandyan cultural show
+Magul Bera (Ceremonial Drum) the beginning of the Kandyan cultural show

 The blowing of the conch shell is the traditional invocation at the commencement of any function and the drums are an integral part of the ritual.
 According to the customs of Sinhalese usually, the performance of ritual music is done in order to invoke the blessings of deities.

-Mayura Natuma or peacock dance a group of girls depict the graceful movement of the peacock.
+Mayura Natuma or peacock dance a group of girls depicts the graceful movement of the peacock.
 Peacock is the official transporter of God Kataragama, the war God of Sri Lanka.

 The type of fire dancing is unique to southern Sri Lanka.

-One of the popular dances in the island and popular in the low-country as well as in the up-country.
-Unlike in the low-country dancing, this is an important form of dance in the Kandyan dancing and the dress of Ves natuma is the traditional attire of Kandyan dancer.
+One of the popular dances on the island and popular in the low country as well as in the up country.
+Unlike low-country dancing, this is an important form of dance in Kandyan dancing and the dress of Ves natuma is the traditional attire of Kandyan dancers.
 The dress of Ves natuma is comprised of 64 ornaments.
 It takes many years of rigorous training before one qualifies to wear the traditional dancing costume.